 Surgery can frighten even the toughest grown-up.
-Imagine how scary it must seem to the five million children who undergo an operation each year.
+Imagine how scary it must seem for children who are facing an operation.

 You can’t make all the pain and fear go away.
 But preparing your child for surgery increases the odds things will go smoothly.
 According to Joy Hume, RN and director of the main operating room at Sky Ridge Medical Center, take these steps to calm your young patient: